 The carat weight refers to the size of the stone.
 It is important to know whether your true love desires a bulky diamond or prefers a smaller stone.
 What is small and what is big are relative.
 Size is often believed to be the most important characteristic of engagement rings.
 This fallacy sends us on a hunt for the largest diamond we can afford.
 However, all factors, the cut, color, clarity and carat weight must be given equal importance.
 For reference, each carat is divided into 100 points.

 There are very few rules to buying engagement rings.
 Never go crazy in debt to buy the ring.
 Avoid the temptation and do not let emotion control the purchase.
 It is okay to use store credit and finance the ring, but do it responsibly.
 When we are getting married and beginning a life with another person, we want to begin without a lot of debt.

 Toss out the old rule about the cost of engagement rings equaling twice your salary.
 Every budget is unique, making this rule obsolete.
 Instead, spend a comfortable amount on a ring that demonstrates an effort to save and sacrifice for the purchase without breaking your bank or creating a large amount of debt that will hurt you later.
 The rule of cost is determined by your individual budget.

 The perfect engagement ring is just the beginning of your happily ever after story.
 For planning the magical fairy tale, there is Crystal Ballroom Rock Hill to help you create the wedding of your dreams.
 The all-inclusive wedding packages combine the venue and all of the furnishings, designs, décor and services to deliver affordable luxury weddings.
-Contact Crystal Ballroom Rock Hill to speak to a professional designer and begin planning your wedding day.
+Begin your journey at Crystal Ballroom Rock Hill.